Michael McKean: Career

 McKean acted in the pilot episode of a remake of the British series The Thick of It as the chief of staff.
 The pilot was directed by Guest.
 McKean starred in the 40th anniversary Broadway revival of Harold Pinter's The Homecoming, co-starring Ian McShane, Raul Esparza, Eve Best, and James Frain.
 The show opened on in 2007.
 In 2009, he starred in the Chicago-based Steppenwolf Theatre Company's production of Superior Donuts by playwright Tracy Letts.

 Singer-songwriter spouses Annette O'Toole and Michael McKean perform their song "Kiss at the End of the Rainbow" on Employee of the Month in 2016.

-In 2010, McKean returned in an episode of Smallville alongside his wife and won the Celebrity Jeopardy! tournament by defeating Jane Curtin and Cheech Marin.
+In 2010, McKean returned in an episode of Smallville alongside his wife and won a Celebrity Jeopardy! tournament defeating Jane Curtin and Cheech Marin.
 The earnings were donated to the International Myeloma Foundation in honor of McKean's friend Lee Grayson, who died of myeloma in 2004.
 In Summer 2010, McKean took over the role of the Stage Manager in Thornton Wilder's Our Town at the Barrow Street Playhouse in New York's Greenwich Village.
 In 2011, McKean appeared on an episode of Sesame Street as a rock star looking for "rocks" to be in an all ROCK-band.

 In 2012, McKean began performing on Broadway in Gore Vidal's The Best Man.
 During the show's run, he was hit by a car in New York City, suffering a broken leg.
 He appeared in the HBO comedy series Family Tree in 2013.
 In 2014, McKean played J. Edgar Hoover in Broadway previews of Robert Schenkkan's Lyndon B. Johnson bio-play All the Way, starring Emmy winner Bryan Cranston as Lyndon B. Johnson.

 In 2015, McKean began appearing as a regular cast member in the first three seasons of Breaking Bad spin-off Better Call Saul in the role of the main character's older brother Chuck McGill – a new character created for the series – also having guest appearances in the show's fourth and sixth seasons.
 The same year, McKean began hosting the Cooking Channel television series Food: Fact or Fiction?
-This lighthearted show takes a look at food urban legends and features him both as host and narrator to some segments within each episode.
+This show takes a look at food urban legends and features him both as host and narrator to some segments within each episode.

 In 2018, McKean played Doug Forcett in the NBC sitcom The Good Place, a former stoner from Calgary, Alberta, Canada, who had a mushroom-induced hallucination in the 1970s and correctly guessed 92% of the afterlife.
 While Doug Forcett is mentioned multiple times in the show, McKean only portrayed him in one episode.
 McKean played Sgt.
 Shadwell in the 2019 television mini-series adaptation of the novel Good Omens.
 Following the death of Cindy Williams in January 2023, McKean is the last surviving original cast member of Laverne & Shirley.

+In 2021, McKean authored a short story set in Scotland called Vodka and Spirits: A Short Scottish Ghost Story.
+The short story is available to purchase for E-Reader devices from Amazon.